LuisOrtizF/LuisOrtizF/README.md

 ### <div align="center"> I'm Luis, a lover of technology 💻.
 In my Github, you will find a mix of valuable codes that will help you in some areas, for example, electronics, robotics, data science, artificial vision, and others. </div>

-- 🔭 I’m currently working on [Github NatalNet Labs](https://github.com/Natalnet).
+- 🔭 I’m currently working on [GECKO](https://ec.linkedin.com/company/gecko-vaia).

-- 🌱 I’m currently learning Reinforcement Learning for Computer Vision and Robot Navigation.
+- 🌱 I’m currently learning Smart City with IA, Computer Vision, Robotics, etc.

 - ❓ Ask me about anything related to electronics, robotics, data science, artificial vision, and others.